focus-trap/tabbable/README.md

 - `[contenteditable]` elements
 - anything with a non-negative `tabindex`

-Any of the above will *not* be added to the array, though, if any of the following are also true about it:
+Any of the above will *not* be considered tabbable, though, if any of the following are also true about it:

 - negative `tabindex`
 - `disabled`
 - either the node itself *or an ancestor of it* is hidden via `display: none` or `visibility: hidden`
 - it's an `<input type="radio">` and a different radio in its group is `checked`

-**If you think a node should be included in your array of tabbables *but it's not*, all you need to do is add `tabindex="0"` to deliberately include it.** (Or if it is in your array but you don't want it, you can add `tabindex="-1" to deliberately exclude it.)
+**If you think a node should be included in your array of tabbables *but it's not*, all you need to do is add `tabindex="0"` to deliberately include it.** (Or if it is in your array but you don't want it, you can add `tabindex="-1"` to deliberately exclude it.)
 This will also result in more consistent cross-browser behavior.
 For information about why your special node might *not* be included, see ["More details"](#more-details), below.

 ## Goals

-- Accurate
+- Accurate (or, as accurate as possible & reasonable)
 - No dependencies
 - Small
 - Fast